garretthurd2/Garrett-Hurds-Portfolio/power-electronics-lab/04-dc-ac-inverter/README.md

 ## Overview

-Designed and built a modified sine-wave inverter to convert the high-voltage DC bus from the [Stage 03 cascaded boost converter](../03-cascaded-boost-converter) into household-outlet-equivalent AC — completing the panel-to-battery-to-AC-load power path for the system.
+Designed and built a modified sine-wave inverter to convert the high-voltage DC bus from the [Stage 03 cascaded boost converter](../03-cascaded-boost-converter) into household-outlet-equivalent AC, completing the panel-to-battery-to-AC-load power path for the system.

 ## What Was Done